 Easy Textured Crochet Patterns:

 Little Pebbles is a fun texture line that features a combination of single crochets and treble crochets to create an amazing texture that keeps it’s shape well and is not too bulky.
-These projects have a simple two row repeat making them great projects to pair with watching your favorite TV show or movie, and for projects like this washcloth, you don’t have to even count rows if you don’t want you – you can use a soft tape measure to measure as you go, and stop at the length desired.
+These projects have a simple two row repeat making them great projects to pair with watching your favorite TV show or movie, and for projects like this ear warmer, you don’t have to even count rows if you don’t want you – you can use a soft tape measure to measure as you go, and stop at the length desired.

 Twisted Little Pebbles Earwarmer (Middle)